 The receivable and payable amounts disclosed here exclude amounts relating to statutory receivables and payables (e.g. Commonwealth, State and Local Government taxes, fees and charges; Auditor-General's Department audit fees).
 In government, certain rights to receive or pay cash may not be contractual and therefore, in these situations, the requirements will not apply.
 Where rights or obligations have their source in legislation such as levies, tax and equivalents, they would be excluded from the disclosure.
 The standard defines contract as enforceable by law.
-All amounts recorded are carried at cost.
+All amounts recorded are carried at cost (not materially different from amortised cost).